 The establishment of the Knockouts Tag Team Championship was a good idea... executed far too late.
 There are only nine people left in the division, and yet they still managed to get three people to hold the belt at the same time.
 TNA has even lost six of their best Knockouts, and they still thought it was a good idea to keep the title around.
 The major storylines have only been driving the wedge further, with the whole Knockout division showing no real concept of priorities and a bounty on all the titles except the Knockout tag team.
 Oh, and by the way, Eric Young is one of the current champions, and he and his partner are the longest reigning champs in the belt's history (mostly because they never get screentime).

 The TNA Knockouts Championship deserves its own page on here with the amount of times the creative team have played hot potato with it.
 See the Wall Banger entry for details on the infamous Lockbox fiasco but Madison Rayne ended up as a good champion for a few months...before she lost it to Angelina Love via DQ and then was immediately awarded it back on Impact.
 What's worse is that they counted both title reigns instead of just admitting their mistake.
 Then Angelina wins the belt back (legitimately this time) a couple of weeks later.
 Then she loses it a few weeks later to Tara who lays down for Madison Rayne to win the belt back on the next episode of Impact.
 Later, Mickie James and Winter started feuding.
 Winter won the belt but then Mickie inexplicably won it back in her rematch two weeks later.
 Then she defended it two weeks later on a PPV and Winter won the belt back in the exact same way.
 It gets worse - Winter lost the title at Bound For Glory to Velvet Sky and in the meantime was only featured on TV twice between the two events, despite being you know the champion.
 And then Velvet drops it to Gail Kim four weeks later.
-This pass-the-title malarkey went on hold for a while... then Madison Rayne beat Miss Tessmacher for the belt at Hardcore Justice.
-She immediately dropped it back to her on the following Impact.
+This pass-the-title malarkey went on hold for a while... then Madison Rayne beat Miss Tessmacher for the belt at Hardcore Justice 2012.
+She immediately dropped it back to her on the following Impact, seemingly for no reason but to put over Brooke Hogan and introduce ex-WWE jobber Tiffany.
+(The latter's gotten better since then, and Hogan is gone.)

 November 18, 2010 (or "How I Learned To Stop Caring About TNA Or Pro Wrestling")